 Targets addresses the personal and public impact of gun violence.

 The Target seemed an obvious symbol to represent the random acts of violence, suggesting a predator setting aim on a focused subject.
-Beginning my research three years ago, the intended topic was school shootings, but quickly evolved to include relevant examples of social violence such as: Black Lives Matter, the Pulse nightclub massacre, Dallas Police shootings, and violence rooted in religious persecution.
+At the onset, the intended topic was school shootings, but quickly evolved to include relevant examples of social violence such as: Black Lives Matter, the Pulse nightclub massacre, Dallas Police shootings, and violence rooted in religious persecution.

 I strive for my work to be visually interesting while inspiring individual introspection.
 I remain as shocked at the thought of children as targets as I was by that first incident so long ago.
 My ultimate desire is that these paintings would stir emotions, spur dialogue and provoke impactful change of this complicated dilemma.
 If ignored, we are all possible ‘Targets.’